erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 = & ^1/_2 ( I_{XX} \cdot \omega^2_{X_3} + I_{YY} \cdot \omega^2_{Y_3} + I_{ZZ} \cdot \omega^2_{Z_3}) \\
 \end{align}

-The equations of motion can then once again be obtained from our computer algebra system.
+The equations of motion can then once again be obtained using a computer algebra system.
-These can be used for the numerical simulation.
 Since the 3D plotting of Matplotlib is slightly limited I switched to Rhino/Grasshopper for visualization (@Fig:sim-gh).
-For this the state-vectors of the simulation are transformed to cartesian points for the masses as well as an X- and Y-vector for the reference frame of our mass.
+For this the state-vectors of the simulation are transformed to cartesian points for the masses as well as a X- and Y-vector for the reference frame of our mass.
 See the appendix (@Sec:distributed-mass-eom) for equations of motion and all code.

 ![Visualization of simulated 3D double pendulum with the lower mass as a distributed mass.
 The lower mass begins with a small angular velocity around the link axis.
 Visualized using Rhino/Grasshopper.](./figures/gh-screenrecording.gif){ #fig:sim-gh }